Fuedyolo/MLOps_Final_Project/reports/README.md

 > *experiments.*
 > Answer:

 The vast majority of the code is found in the src_2 folder, the rests of the folders should be self explanatory which is one of the benefits of cookiecutter.
 We removed the folders notebooks, models and src, and added the src_2 folder instead.
 This was done because as creating a new environment and automatically installing all the packages with either conda or pip would create a src folder that would interfere with the import statements within the source folder.
+Even when we interacted with our docker images we were unable to uninstall the faulty 'src' module and thus settled upon just giving our module a different name to avoid this conflict.
 We added a tests folder containing a few unit tests.
 The yml files and the dockerfile(s) was added directly to the root of the project.
 The models created are in the outputs folder.

 ### Question 6